Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

-# Twitter Sentiment Analysis for Brand Improvement
+# Real-time Twitter Sentiment Analysis for Brand Improvement and Topic Tracking
 Dive into the industry and get my hands dirty.

 ## Inspiration